Illustrator's Depth: Monocular Layer Index Prediction for Image Decomposition: Introduction

 The organization of a digital artwork into a stack of layers is a fundamental concept in creative software.
 This paradigm, common to both vector-based and raster graphics tools, is central to the creative process as it allows for the independent manipulation and editing of individual compositional elements.
 This layering is also inherently related to the physical depth of objects within a scene, in that closer elements obscure those that are farther away.

 While recent neural architectures can efficiently and accurately predict monocular depth from images~\cite{yang_depth_2024,bochkovskii_depth_2025} or compute panoptic segmentations~\cite{kirillov_panoptic_2019,ravi_sam_2025}, they are unable to decompose input illustrations or images into useful, ordered layers for three main reasons.
 First, illustrative layers differ fundamentally from physical depths: important visual elements such as shadows may be placed \emph{above} the objects on which they are cast, and non-orthogonal flat surfaces with overlapping physical \emph{depth gradients} may nevertheless be mapped to discrete, sortable layers (see dominoes in \cref{fig:depth_overview}).
 Second, because illustrations typically appear on flat media (i.e., book pages, posters, or paintings), monocular depth estimation models are explicitly trained to \emph{ignore} them (see t-shirt in \cref{fig:depth_overview}).
-Third, illustrative layering also differs from plain panoptic segmentation: the grouping and structuring of segmented regions of an input are key to the editability of the layer decomposition.
-An illustrator's notion of layer depth is thus a subtle mix between segmentation and depth ordering to facilitate both design and editing.
+Third, illustrative layering is conceptually independent from standard panoptic segmentation: contemporary segmentation models~\cite{ravi_sam_2025} generate predictions without encoding any relative \emph{ordering}, addressing fundamentally distinct aspects of scene understanding.
+Layer depths derive, instead, from a subtle mix of segmentation and depth ordering to facilitate both design and editing.

-Although rarely acknowledged or articulated as such, layer inference is a core challenge in vectorization that impacts numerous downstream applications by offering an intuitive layer decomposition enhancing editing capabilities.
-Existing state-of-the-art methods, however, remain limited in scope, either handling only simple inputs~\cite{wu_layerpeeler_2025, song_layertracer_2025}, or relying on brittle heuristics~\cite{pun_vtracer_2025, zhao_less_2025, law_image_2025, ma_towards_2022, zhou_segmentation-guided_2025, hirschorn_optimize_2024} which do not consistently yield useful results.
-In the raster domain, several approaches have explored transparent layer extraction or generation~\cite{zhang_transparent_2024, leonardis_objectdrop_2024, pu_art_2025, lee_generative_2025, yang_generative_2025}, yet these operate exclusively at the object level.
-To the best of our knowledge, no existing technique can achieve fine-grained, detailed image layer decomposition.
+Although rarely acknowledged as such, layer inference is a core challenge in vectorization that impacts numerous downstream applications by offering an intuitive layer decomposition enhancing editing capabilities.
+Existing state-of-the-art methods, however, remain limited in scope, handling only simple inputs~\cite{wu_layerpeeler_2025, song_layertracer_2025} or relying on brittle heuristics~\cite{pun_vtracer_2025, zhao_less_2025, law_image_2025, ma_towards_2022, zhou_segmentation-guided_2025, hirschorn_optimize_2024} which do not consistently yield useful results.
+In the raster domain, several approaches have explored transparent layer extraction or generation~\cite{zhang_transparent_2024, leonardis_objectdrop_2024, pu_art_2025, lee_generative_2025, yang_generative_2025, tang_instance_2025}, yet these operate exclusively at the object level.
+To the best of our knowledge, no existing technique achieves fine-grained image layer decomposition.